fluca1978/fluca1978.github.io/about.md

 My first job, luckily, allowed me to manage a few Linux servers, so I had the chance to improve my skills on such system.
 After a few years I met [OpenBSD](http://www.openbsd.org) and [FreeBSD](http://www.freebsd.org) and I switched to the Unix culture.
-Today I use both Linux and BSD as my own operating systems.
+Today I use both Linux and BSD as my own operating systems, with the former being the leading OS.

 Being a Linux/BSD user meant to me I embraced the *Open Source* culture to the point I believe it is the **only sane way of producing software**.
 Of course this does not mean I will do and accept only Open Source jobs and tasks, I can work comfortably even in environments where the code (and/or data) must be kept not-public.